-Notwithstanding the heightened geopolitical tensions around the China-Taiwan dispute, Credendo does not perceive any immediate risk for losses albeit that the medium-longer term outlook has turned negative.
-Credendo keeps close track of these concerns and will accordingly increase its deterioration of risk provisioning as and when the situation escalates.
+Notwithstanding the heightened geopolitical tensions around the Ukraine - Russia conflict, Credendo keeps close track of these concerns and will adjust accordingly its deterioration of risk provisioning as and when the situation escalates.

-After the reporting period, no further events have occurred that could have resulted in a material impact on the reported figures as at 31 December 2022.
+After the reporting period, no further events have occurred that could have resulted in a material impact on the reported figures as at 31 December 2023.